-MPD CURRENT STATUS: Officers in the pre-service academy receive training related to addiction including alcoholism and drug use and its effect upon individuals, families, and the community.
+UPDATE: Officers in the pre-service academy receive training related to addiction including alcoholism and drug use and its effect upon individuals, families, and the community.
 Community wide resources are also discussed.

-Recent in-service topics have covered the issues related to heroin and opiate addiction, and the impacts to public safety.
+Recent in-service and specialized training topics have covered the issues related to heroin and opiate addiction, and the impacts to public safety.